-When shooting a subject that is not suitable for autofocus ( $\square 29$ ), the camera may not be able to focus properly on the subject.
+When shooting a subject that is not suitable for autofocus (\square 29), the camera may not be able to focus properly on the subject.
 Follow the procedure below if you are trying to shoot this type of subject for movies.

-- Set Autofocus mode in the movie menu to AF-S Single AF (default setting) before starting movie recording.
+- Set Autofocus mode in the movie menu to AF-S Single AF (default setting) before starting movie recording. - 2.
+Frame a different subject (positioned at the same distance from the camera as the intended subject) at the center of the frame, press the (▼ movie-record) button to start recording, and modify the composition.